tomhrr/cosh/doc/all.md

 `product` multiplies all of the elements of the list together and returns the result.

+`pairwise` takes two lists and a function, and on each iteration, shifts one element from each of the lists and calls the function on those elements.
+The result is a generator over the results from the function calls.

+`slide` takes a list and a function, and calls the function for sliding pairs from the list.
+For example, the first call is for elements 0 and 1, the next call is for elements 1 and 2, and so on.
+The result is a generator over the results from the function calls.

 Each of the above can also accept a set or generator in place of a list argument.